Petropavlovsk-Kamchatsky Air Flight 251 (2021): Background

+Aircraft

 The accident aircraft was an Antonov An-26B-100, registration RA-26085, msn 12310, belonging to Kamchatka Air Enterprise.
 It was built and first flew as an An-26B in 1982.

-The An-26 is a family of military transport aircraft, however the aircraft involved, RA-26085, was a version that an October 2012 overhaul had converted to civilian use for transporting passengers and cargo.
+The An-26 is a family of military transport aircraft; however, the aircraft involved, RA-26085, was a version that an October 2012 overhaul had converted to civilian use for transporting passengers and cargo.
 It is a twin-engined turboprop powered by two Ivchenko AI-24VT engines.

 The aircraft had previously operated with PermTransAvia and Air Mali International, and was also leased for United Nations use.
 The aircraft had been operated by Petropavlovsk-Kamchatsky Air Enterprise since 2013.
 It made an average of about nine flights a week, with each flight about two hours.

+Crew

 The aircraft had six crew, including captain, first officer, navigator and flight engineer.
 In 2012, an Antonov An-28 assigned to the same flight route and number also crashed while on its approach to land at Palana Airport.